 It supports career progression through:

-- evaluating effective approaches to supporting disabled children and young people including those with moderate to severe and complex learning difficulties and/or personal, social, emotional and behaviour difficulties
+- evaluating effective approaches to supporting disabled children and young people including those with moderate to severe and complex learning difficulties and/or personal, social, emotional and behavior difficulties

 - exploring values and beliefs, policy, legislation, multi-agency working and involvement of families and disabled children and young people